-Forty-eight credits of coursework; these include practicum and internship requirements, but not thesis.
-The thesis option is available for 1-6 credits and is in addition to the 48 credits.
+Forty-eight units of coursework; these include practicum and internship requirements, but not thesis.
+The thesis option is available for 1-6 units and is in addition to the 48 units.
 Course and emphasis requirements are given below.
 However, emphases, required course sequences, and elective courses should be selected in consultation with advisers to match individual career paths.